cisocrgroup/pocoweb/README.md

 ..............................................
 ```
 # Pocoweb
-Pocoweb is postcorrection for the web.
+Pocoweb is a postcorrection tool for the web.
+It is based on [PoCoTo](https://github.com/cisocrgroup/PoCoTo).

 ## Dependencies
  * g++-5